Last Modified: 15 Jul 2014

 VISA EN-ROUTE – (CBSK, CBSKC):

-On these trips we will apply for our UZB visa as a group en-route in Bishkek.
+On these trips there is the option to apply for our UZB visa en-route in Bishkek, an LOI is required for all nationalities to do so.
 Please nominate Bishkek as the place where you will apply for your visa on your LOI application.
 Your leader will hold a copy of the LOI and assist with your visa application on the trip.

 Visa extensions are near to impossible to obtain.
 Please do not rely on extending your visa in country as we may not be able to assist.